bharath12345/bharath12345.github.io/_posts/2013-08-06-is-there-a-collection-challenge-at-the-data-center.md

 So, the approximate total number of KPIs to collect is 2150.
 Which is an average of about 21 KPIs to be collected from the 100 servers of WebTraveller.
 Now, how frequently do we want to collect this data?
 I as the CIO of WebTraveller want my IT to be really AGILE - which means I don't want to miss any data (especially in its initial days!).
 And I also want to keep it SIMPLE.
 So I ask my monitoring team to collect all these KPIs *every minute*.

 #### The Developer's View
 'Mr. Bean' is a developer in WebTraveller's IT team.
-Mr. Bean's task is cut out.
+Mr. Bean's task is cut out - he has to develop the monitoring app that collects 2150 metrics every minute by polling.
 Being a seasoned developer, he knows for sure that to collect so many KPIs he needs to code a 'multi-threaded' application.
 So Bean decides to do some estimation.
 How many threads will his application need to capture 2150 KPIs every minute?

 First of all, what are the different methods that exist to capture these KPIs from a remote server?
 Here are the necessary few -